 Amer’s first step was to evaluate Netlify’s existing software stack to see how each fit into his plans for scale.

-Attivo Partners, Netlify's outsourced accounting firm, introduced the founders and CCO to Airbase as an alternative to their corporate card program.
+Attivo Partners, Netlify's outsourced accounting firm, introduced the founders and COO to Airbase as an alternative to their corporate card program.
 They evaluated and implemented the Airbase platform a few months before Amer joined.

 Amer knew Airbase was going to make it past his review when he saw how well virtual cards simplified the payment and reconciliation process.

 “Of all the financial tools I’d used, Airbase quickly became the one I liked most because it just worked.
 The UI is clean and intuitive—that’s something you just don’t see in financial software.”